Get started today.

 At Basement Systems, we offer our customers two different dehumidifiers: our SaniDry™ XP Basement Air System, and our SaniDry™ CSB for crawl spaces.

-Both systems are Energy Star Rated systems, with powerful blowing motors that are designed to keep air circulating throughout the space.
+Both systems are energy efficient systems, with powerful blowing motors that are designed to keep air circulating throughout the space.
 Each includes an air filtration system and an optional odor filter to remove allergens and keep your space clean, healthy, and comfortable.

 The SaniDry™ XP Basement Air System is rated to remove up to 110 pints of water per day, with a powerful 250 CFM motor and a MERV-11 air filter installed as a standard feature.
 A single SaniDry™ XP is able to dehumidify up to 2,500 square feet in an average-height basement.